 Tonsillitis is one of the symptoms of COVID-19.
 Even if your symptoms are mild, get tested for COVID-19 immediately — use the colds and flu Symptom Checker if you're not sure what to do.

-The tonsils are glands at both sides of the back of your throat that help protect you against infection.
-Tonsillitis is usually caused by a virus, or occasionally by bacteria, and often follows a cold.
+Tonsillitis is an inflammation of the tonsils.
+The tonsils are glands at both sides of the back of the throat that help protect the body against infection.

 People with tonsillitis often feel unwell and they may have:

 - red, swollen and painful tonsils, sometimes with white patches or pus

 - difficulty or pain on swallowing

 - stiff neck